MtnDewIt/Shader-Debug-Files/README.md

 There appear to be some minor issues regarding the order of certain instructions, as well as some of the constants.

-There is currently no implementation which can generate 1:1 pixel shader data.
+There is currently no implementation that can generate 1:1 pixel shader data.

 More research is required before 1:1 shader data can be generated.
 ##